 At IAS 2021, Rolle reported updated results at 48 weeks, at which point 18 participants (14%) had withdrawn from the study and 10 had modified their regimen.
 With this longer follow-up, 82% of all participants had an undetectable viral load; most of those without viral suppression had dropped out and their data were missing.
 Among those with available data, 97% of those still on Dovato or on any regimen maintained viral suppression.
 Even most people who started treatment with a very high viral load above 500,000 or 1,000,000 reached an undetectable level.

 Three of the seven people with hepatitis B underwent resistance testing, and the researchers saw no evidence of treatment-emergent HBV drug resistance at the time treatment was modified.
-Most added or switched to a regimen containing tenofovir alafenamide.
+Most added or switched to a regimen containing tenofovir alafenamide and emtricitabine.

 Treatment was safe and well tolerated with few moderate or severe drug-related side effects (less than 2%).
 Only one person stopped Dovato due to adverse events.